This issue includes articles Facebook, E-Newsletters, Increasing Online Art Sales and more.

 It's important to understand that if you have a studio in your home, it may not be covered by your homeowner, condo or renter policy.

 Being the salesperson for your art isn't always the easiest thing to do, but taking the time to create a good sales approach is key to success.
-Here are 10 ideas that are sure to power up your sales.
+Here are 10 ideas.

 Irish painter Tom J. Byrne loves living in Paris, but is quick to admit that the City of Light can be tough place for artists trying to establish their careers.